data-science-math285-w20/github-classroom-for-students/README.md

-# GitHub Classroom Guide for Students
+# GitHub Classroom Guide for Students in Math 285

 Most of this content in this guide was taken from https://github.com/jfiksel/github-classroom-for-students and edited for our classroom use.

+### Using Rstudio in Math285
+If you are using a lab computer (only), I would use Rstudio on the mirage server: https://mirage.mathcs.carleton.edu.
+See the **yet to be made mirage guide** Alternatively, you could use standalone Rstudio and

+If you are using your personla computer only, I would

 This is a guide for students to setup Git and GitHub for use with GitHub Classroom.
-If you are using the mirage Rstudio server you can connect to github without any extra software downloads. if you are using Rstudio on your computer, you will need to download Git software (as directed below) to use github connected projects.
+If you are using the mirage Rstudio server you can connect to github without any extra software downloads.
+If you are using Rstudio on your computer, you will need to download Git software (as directed below) to use github connected projects.

 ### Steps for getting setup with GitHub
 1. **(everyone)** Register for account on GitHub (https://github.com/).
 We recommend using a username that incorporates your name (jfiksel, mtaub, lrjager).
 Please also use your Carleton email with this account.